-SAPHA has five working committees that focus on different areas to help SAPHA work toward its mission.
+SAPHA has four working committees that focus on different areas to help SAPHA work toward its mission.
 Committees meet via conference call once a month to discuss ongoing projects and progress.

 Join a SAPHA Committee by contacting the chair for more information.
 We look forward to your enthusiasm and expertise and hope your service will also help you achieve your professional goals.
 Please note that you must have paid SAPHA membership dues in order to be on a committee.
 Read more about our current committee members on our SAPHA Volunteers page.

 SAPHA’s Communications Committee strives to increase awareness and education about important health issues affecting South Asian communities in the United States while also connecting community members with the latest news and professional opportunities in the public health field.
-To this end, the Communications Committee undertakes a range of activities, from the upkeep of SAPHA’s website to promoting community health education through user-friendly health factsheets and keeping the field updated with the latest news and happenings through quarterly e-newsletters and the use of social media outlets such as Facebook and Twitter.
+To this end, the Communications Committee undertakes a range of activities, from the upkeep of SAPHA’s website to promoting community health education through user-friendly health factsheets and keeping the field updated with the latest news and happenings through quarterly e-newsletters, the Google Groups listserv, and social media outlets such as Facebook and Twitter.

 The Research Committee aims to provide leadership and guidance for matters pertaining to SAPHA’s strategic vision and operations for research and development of South Asian public health.
 The Committee 1) promotes research by identifying and prioritizing focus areas relevant to the health of South Asians; 2) creates a forum to disseminate current and emerging evidence and best practices pertinent to improving South Asian health; and 3) develops strategic partnerships with organizations with similar vision and mission to foster SAPHA’s mission.
-The Research Committee has been working on the second edition of the Brown Paper, which is due to be released in late 2015.
+The Research Committee led the publication of the book, Health of South Asians in the United States, in 2017.